Harry Lyster

 Lieutenant General Harry Hammon Lyster VC, CB (24 December 1830 – 1 February 1922) was a recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

+Early life

+He was the son of Anthony Lyster (1797–1880) of Stillorgan Park, County Dublin, and his wife Marcia Deborah Tate (1806–1893), born at Grange, County Roscommon.
+Marcia was the sixth daughter of James Tate of Ballintaggart House, Colbinstown, County Kildare, and his wife Maria Stratford, daughter of John Stratford, 3rd Earl of Aldborough.

+In 1847–8 Lyster served as a special constable in London during the Chartist riots.
+He took a commission in the British East India Company's army on 20 September 1848.

 Details

-He was 27 years old and a lieutenant in the 72nd Bengal Native Infantry, Bengal Army, during the Indian Mutiny when the following deed took place, for which he was awarded the VC.
+Lyster was 27 years old and a lieutenant in the 72nd Bengal Native Infantry, Bengal Army, during the Indian Mutiny when the following deed took place, for which he was awarded the VC.
 The citation read: